kitlawes/database-website/README.md

 * Amount of employees per title
 * Average salaries per year for department
 * Average salaries per year for title

+The database is populated with sample data from - https://dev.mysql.com/doc/employee/en/